open-telemetry/opentelemetry.io/content/en/blog/2022/new-end-user-resources.md

   meeting.
 Topics are rigorously time-boxed by a facilitator.
 - [Chatham House Rule](https://www.chathamhouse.org/about-us/chatham-house-rule)
   applies.
 Meetings will not be recorded.
-- The first meeting is on the [OpenTelemetry calendar](https://github.com/open-telemetry/community#calendar), scheduled for July 14th
+- The first AMER friendly meeting is on the [OpenTelemetry calendar](https://github.com/open-telemetry/community#calendar), scheduled for July 14th
   2022 at 9AM PST.
+This meeting series is scheduled to repeat every 8 weeks.
+- The first EMEA friendly meeting is on the [OpenTelemetry calendar](https://github.com/open-telemetry/community#calendar), scheduled for August 16th 2022 at 11AM CET.
+This meeting series is scheduled to repeat every 8 weeks.
-We intend to alternate months between APAC friendly and AMER friendly timezones, we will re-evaluate this plan depending on attendance and feedback.
+- We intend to alternate months between APAC- and AMER-friendly timezones.
+We will re-evaluate this plan based on attendance and feedback.

 ### Slack Channel (#otel-endusers)